Last Updated on June 19, 2022 by Quantified Trading

 As a friendly reminder, this website offers monthly Trading Edges, 100% quantified (both backtested and tested out of sample) with precise buy and sell signals.
 We might not be geniuses like the managers in the Medallion Fund, but we have scored decent over 20 years:

-Below are some excerpts, takeaways, and lessons from the book that gives some insight into the Medallion Fund’s trading strategies:
+Below are some excerpts, takeaways, and lessons from the book that gives some insight into the Medallion Fund’s trading strategies (and Renaissance Technologies):

 By then, Simons had spent twelve full years searching for a successful investing formula.
 Early on, he traded like others, relying on intuition and instinct, but the ups and downs left Simons sick to his stomach.
 (Page 2)